VahidFarahmandian/Jinget/03-Infrastructure/Jinget.Logger/README.md

 ```

 `blacklist`: Log messages contain the blacklist array items will not logged.

+`allowedLoglevels`: Defines an array contains allowed log levels.
+If log's severity exists in this array, then it will be saved in file otherwise it will be ignored.
+If this parameter not set, then all log levels will be allowed.

 `fileNamePrefix`: Gets or sets the filename prefix to use for log files.
 Defaults is `logs-`